kgruiz/measurepnpm/README.md

 ## Customization

-- Tweak colours by editing the ANSI variables at the top of `MeasurePnpm.zsh`
+- Tweak colours by editing the ANSI variables at the top of `measurepnpm.zsh`
 - Adjust maximum depth of search in the `find` command if you have nonstandard layouts

 ---